-Throughout the process of implementing Connecticut's SEED model, in mutual agreement with their evaluators, all teachers will identify professional learning needs that support their goal and objectives.
-The identified needs will serve as the foundation for ongoing conversations about the teacher's practice and impact on student outcomes.
+In any sector, people learn and grow by honestly co-assessing current performance, setting clear goals for future performance, and outlining the supports they need to close the gap.
+Throughout Connecticut's SEED model, every teacher will be identifying their professional learning needs in mutual agreement between the teacher and his/her evaluator and serves as the foundation for ongoing conversations about the teacher's practice and impact on student outcomes.
 The professional learning opportunities identified for each teacher should be based on the individual strengths and needs that are identified through the evaluation process.
-The process may also reveal areas of common need among teachers, which can then be targeted with school-wide or district-wide professional learning opportunities.
+The process may also reveal areas of common need among teachers, which can then be targeted with school-wide professional development opportunities.